aave-dao/aave-helpers/src/swaps/README.md

 competing at market prices for swaps all the time and they are incentivized to keep prices tight in order to get picked as executors.

 Some tokens that are not "standard" ERC-20, such as Aave Interest Bearing Tokens (aTokens) are more gas consuming because the solvers take into account the costs of wrapping and unwrapping the tokens.
-AaveCOWSwaps supports aToken to aToken swaps though it is easier to swap between underlyings.
+AaveSwapper supports aToken to aToken swaps though it is easier to swap between underlyings.

 Depending on the tokens and amounts, slippage will have to vary.
 A good heuristic is: